mehulagg/gitlab/doc/administration/postgresql/replication_and_failover.md

 ### Ensure GitLab is running

 At this point, your GitLab instance should be up and running.
-Verify you are able to login, and create issues and merge requests.
+Verify you are able to log in, and create issues and merge requests.
 If you have troubles check the [Troubleshooting section](#troubleshooting).

 ## Example configuration